SuperOfficeDocs/superoffice-docs/docs/en/identity-management/scim/provisioning/add-scim-rule.md

 # Add new scim rule

-Let's look at how you can add a [SCIM rule][1] to map Azure AD users to SuperOffice account settings.
+Let's look at how you can add a [SCIM rule][1] to map Microsoft Entra users to SuperOffice account settings.

 ## Pre-requisites